Stephen Lee found guilty of snooker match-fixing

 "The worst case is the World Championship because that is an iconic event.
 To think that someone could play in that and to arrange the outcome is more than shocking."

-Sport Resolutions, an independent body specialising in sports arbitration, said the bets placed on the seven matches were "substantially successful".
+In a full ruling, Sport Resolutions, an independent body specialising in sports arbitration, said the bets placed on the seven matches were "substantially successful".

 One group associated to Lee earned towards £60,000 and another £35,000 on internet gambling alone, although these figures are likely to be higher as a result of bets placed with high-street bookmakers.